ECT (Electro-convulsive therapy)

 It is now used less often.
 Between 1985 and

-2002 its use in England more than halved, possibly because of
+2002, its use in England more than halved, possibly because of

 better psychological and drug treatments for depression.

 Q How does ECT work?

-It can change patterns of blood flow through the brain and
+that it can change patterns of blood flow through the brain and

 change the metabolism of areas of the brain which may be affected

+by depression.
+There is evidence that severe depression is caused

-chemicals.
-It is thought that ECT causes the release of these chemicals and, probably more
+ECT causes the release of these chemicals and, probably more

 importantly, makes the chemicals more likely to work and so help

-Recent research has suggested that ECT
+Recent research has also suggested that ECT

 areas of the brain.